More Event Dates Show all Dates

 More Event Dates

 Today after breakfast we will leave Paro on our bikes and begins our ride across Bhutan.
-We will follow the zigzag road beside the Pa Chhu (Chhu means river and zom means join) to its confluence with the Thimphu River.
-The cycling challenge today will be moderate, as you will only be riding between 2100m and 2350m throughout, although the road does undulate and there are actually no flat roads!
-After checking into the Hotel in Thimpu the capital city of Bhutan and refreshing ourselves take a leisurely walk through the Thimphu Market area and explore the forbidding yet elegant dzong.
-Meals: The evening is free to explore the streets of Thimphu.
+We will follow the zigzag road beside the Pa Chhu (Chhu Means River) to its confluence with the Thimphu River.
+Explore Himalaya Guide will describe this day as 'flat' as you will only be riding between 2100m and 2350m throughout, although the road does undulate and there are actually no flat roads!
+After checking into the Hotel in Thimphu and refreshing yourself, Explore this capital city of Bhutan on your bike.
+Explore Tashichho Dzong, a Buddhist monastery on the western bank of the Wang Chu.
+Stroll in the Local market in evening, overnight dinner and stay at Hotel.

-after breakfast and short briefing we will have an early start today for a full day Ride to the ancient winter capital of Punakha. after 25 kms/15.5 miles of biking we will reach the pass of Dochu La (La means pass) at an altitude of 3,048m/10,000ft. it offers a panoramic view of the Eastern Himalaya on a clear day. it is uphill all the way Until the pass with amazing scenery as the valley is the richest agricultural region of Bhutan.
-After stopping for lunch, we continue travelling down to the Punakha Valley which is approx. 40km below at an altitude of 1,372m/4,500ft..
-The Punakha Dzong built in 1637 by Shabdrung is situated at the confluence of the ‘Po’ and ‘Mo’ chhu (Father and Mother rivers) guarding the Southern end of the Punakha valley.
+After breakfast and short briefing we will have an early start today for a full day Ride to the ancient winter capital of Punakha.
+After 25 km of biking we will reach Dochu La (La means pass) at an altitude of 10,170 ft. it offers a panoramic view of the Eastern Himalaya on a clear day.
+It is uphill all the way until the pass with amazing scenery as the valley is the richest agricultural region of Bhutan.
+After stopping for lunch, we continue travelling down to the Punakha Valley which is approx. 40km below at an altitude of 1,372m/4,500ft.
+The Punakha Dzong built in 1637 by Shabdrung is situated at the confluence of the Po and Mo Chhu (Father and Mother rivers) guarding the Southern end of the Punakha valley.
 This huge fortress/Monastery was the capital of Bhutan until 1966.
-Check into our hotel.
-Delight your taste buds with delicious dinner.
-Overnight stay in Punakaha.
+Overnight dinner and stay in Punakha.